passagemath/passagemath/README.md

   you set up your Mac by transferring files from an older Mac, make sure that the directory ``/usr/local`` does not contain an old copy of Homebrew (or other software) for the x86_64 architecture that you may have copied over.
-Note that Homebrew for the M1 is installed in ``/opt/homebrew``, not ``/usr/local``.
+Note that Homebrew for Apple Silicon is installed in ``/opt/homebrew``, not ``/usr/local``.

-- If you wish to use conda, please see the [section on conda](https://doc.sagemath.org/html/en/installation/conda.html) in the Sage Installation Manual for guidance.

-- Otherwise, we strongly recommend to use Homebrew ("the missing package manager for macOS") from https://brew.sh/, which provides the ``gfortran`` compiler and many libraries.
+- We strongly recommend to use Homebrew ("the missing package manager for macOS") from https://brew.sh/, which provides the ``gfortran`` compiler and many libraries.